brianreumere/brianreumere.server/roles/pf/README.md

 ## Overview

-Configures a pf-based firewall/router on OpenBSD.
+Configures a [pf](https://www.openbsd.org/faq/pf/)-based firewall/router on OpenBSD.
 Optionally sets up additional services like DHCP and DNS.

-### pf ruleset

 The pf ruleset is built around an inbound default deny policy and a `pass out` rule that allows all outbound traffic on all interfaces (with some exceptions like traffic out the egress interface to non-internet-routable IP address ranges and optionally misbehaving/blocked addresses).
 Traffic to internet-routable IP ranges is also allowed in on all VLAN and remote access VPN interfaces.